zicongmei/ai-story/fullText1/README.md

 *   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used) or the `GEMINI_API_KEY` environment variable.
 Model name can be specified in the config file or defaults to `gemini-pro`.
 *   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag.
 *   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag for the abstract.
+*   **Detailed Token Logging:** Logs input and output token counts for every Gemini API call.
+For story generation, it also logs accumulated input and output token counts across all chapter generations.
 *   **Story Generation from Abstract:** The `story` subcommand takes an abstract and generates the full text, chapter by chapter, adhering to a specified word count per chapter, **sending the entire abstract to the AI as context for each chapter generation**.
 Each generated chapter is immediately appended to the output file.
 *   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
 *   **Flexible Input:** Takes story instructions as an *optional* command-line argument for the `abstract` subcommand.
 *   **Persistent Output:** Saves the generated abstract or full story to a specified (or default) text file.
+*   **Dynamic Thinking Budget:** The Gemini API calls are configured with `ThinkingBudget: -1`, enabling dynamic thinking by the model.

 ## Installation